dev0l/chat-app-nwp/README.md

 ### Dependencies:
 - py -m pip install -r requirements.txt

   (Please igonore the Tensorflow ERROR.
 Tensorflow is for model training purpose and is not required to run the application)

-- ONLY IF NEEDED! (py -m spacy download en_core_web_md)
+- Only if needed: (py -m spacy download en_core_web_md)

 ### Launch Server:
 - py main.py